JConfMexico/jalapenio/CODE_OF_CONDUCT.md

 ## Acknowledgment

-By participating in Jalapenio Unconference, you agree to adhere to this Code of Conduct.
+By participating in Jalapeño Unconference, you agree to adhere to this Code of Conduct.
 Organizers will enforce this Code of Conduct throughout the event.

-We thank all participants for helping us create a positive and inclusive environment at Jalapenio Unconference.
+We thank all participants for helping us create a positive and inclusive environment at Jalapeño Unconference.

 **Note:** This Code of Conduct is adapted from the [Citizen Code of Conduct](http://citizencodeofconduct.org/), an open-source project providing guidelines for community and event organizers to create welcoming and inclusive spaces.